seratch/testgenerator/readme.md

 ### run "testgen" goal

-The usage is same as sbt plugin.
+The rule to specify a target is same as sbt plugin.

     maven testgen:run -Dtarget=com.exmaple.MyApp